ThaiRepose/thairepose/README.md

     ```
     (If you don't use gmail.
 Please change EMAIL_PORT and EMAIL_HOST in setting)

-    **For anyone who use macOS.
+    **Warning: For anyone who use macOS.
 It may have problem while import email with os.environ.get. please try another way to import it**

+    **Warning: If you use Gmail you have to adjust to less secure**
 7. Install TailwindCSS framework.

     ```